Shuzie/Shuzie/README.md

 - 👋 Hi, I’m @Shuzie
-- 👀 I’m interested in UX design
+- 👀 I’m interested in Instructional Design and Learning Experience design
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning how to creat responsive websites and JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on using twine for Social and Emotional Learning in K-12 environments
 - 📫 How to reach me ...

 <!---